-Kaliya Hamlin is an expert in self-sovereign identity and identity on the blockchain.
+Kaliya Young (formerly Hamlin) is an expert in self-sovereign identity and identity on the blockchain.
 She is the co-author of a Comprehensive guide to Self-Sovereign Identity and is widely known as Identity Woman (its also the name of her blog and her twitter handle).
 She is committed her life to the development of an open standards based layer of the internet that empowers people.

-In 2005 she co-founded the Internet Identity Workshop (with Doc Searls and Phil Windley), five years later she founded the Personal Data Ecosystem Consortium to catalyze a network of companies working to give individuals the tools to collect, manage and gain value from their own personal data generated actively and passively as they interact with all kinds of digital systems.
+In 2005, Young co-founded the Internet Identity Workshop with Doc Searls and Phil Windley.
+Five years later she founded the Personal Data Ecosystem Consortium to catalyze a network of companies working to give individuals the tools to collect, manage and gain value from their own personal data generated actively and passively as they interact with all kinds of digital systems.
 In 2016 she began the Identity Ecosystem Map project and collaborating in leading its development.
 She consults with and advises companies seeking to develop products in this ecosystem.
 She is the co-founder with Shireen Mitchel of HumanFirst.Tech a project focused the needs of diverse communities and building an inclusive industry.

-In 2009 Kaliya was named one of the most influential women in tech by Fast Company Magazine.
+Young has been named one of the most influential women in tech by Fast Company Magazine.
 She has presented keynotes to the MyData, Identiverse and Gartner’s Identity and Access Management Summit in London.
 She has spoken at, the K(no)w Identity conference, EMMA’s IEES conference, DWeb Summit, European Identity Conference, Gnomedex, Data Week, Privacy Identity and Innovation, NIST’s IDTrust Conference, SXSW and BlogHer.

 She has been quoted in a range of media including the New York Times, MIT Technology Review, Business Week, and ReadWriteWeb.